huangpufan/spec-kit-design-execute/templates/commands/execute.md

   ps: .specify/scripts/powershell/execute-design.ps1 -Json {ARGS}
 ---

-**Objective**: Execute an implementation based on a user-selected, approved design document.
+**Objective**: Execute an implementation based on an approved design document, automatically selecting it if only one exists, or letting the user choose from multiple options.

 1.  **Initial Script Execution**:
     - Run the script `{SCRIPT}` from the repo root **without any arguments**.